-- 1. The student must meet with the faculty member involved within 30 calendar days of the posting of the grade.
-If the student and the faculty member resolve the conflict and a grade change is warranted, the faculty member will submit a grade change request to the Associate/Assistant Academic Dean for action. - 2.
-If the student and the faculty member cannot resolve the grade dispute, the student must submit a written request to an additional reviewer (Department Chair, Associate/Assistant Academic Dean, or Grade Review Committee) within five business days of meeting with the faculty member. - If the faculty member involved in the grade change appeal is also the Associate/Assistant Academic Dean, the student should proceed to step 3 of the appeals process. - The reviewer will respond in writing to the student concerning the student's grade change request within 10 business days of receipt. - If the reviewer agrees with the student's appeal, the reviewer will notify the faculty member and request that the student's grade be changed. - If the faculty member agrees with the reviewer's assessment, he/she will submit a grade change request to the Associate/Assistant Academic Dean for action. - If the faculty member does not agree with the reviewer's assessment, he/she will provide a written statement to the reviewer to be included in the response to the student.
+- 1. The student must meet with the faculty member involved and if the grade is the final grade for the course, then the student must meet with the faculty member within 30 calendar days of the posting of the grade.
+If the student and the faculty member resolve the conflict and a grade change is warranted if it is a final grade, then the faculty member will submit a grade change request to the Academic Dean for action. - 2.
+If the student and the faculty member cannot resolve the grade dispute, the student must submit a written request to an additional reviewer (Department Chair, Academic Dean, or Grade Review Committee) within five business days of meeting with the faculty member.
+If the faculty member involved in the grade change appeal is also the Academic Dean, the student should proceed to step 3 of the appeals process. - a.
+The reviewer will respond in writing to the student concerning the student's grade change request within 10 business days of receipt. - b.
+If the reviewer agrees with the student's appeal, the reviewer will notify the faculty member and request that the student's grade be changed. - c.
+If the faculty member agrees with the reviewer's assessment, he/she will submit a grade change request to the Academic Dean for action. - d.
+If the faculty member does not agree with the reviewer's assessment, he/she will provide a written statement to the reviewer to be included in the response to the student.
 The student may continue the appeals process. - 3.
-If the student is unable to resolve the grade dispute at the reviewer level, he/she may ask for a review by the Vice President for Academic Affairs and Dean of Faculty.
-A written appeal and all supporting documents must be submitted through the Associate/Assistant Academic Dean within five business days of receipt of the reviewer's response.
-The VPAA/DF will review the materials and make further inquiry as essential and will respond to the student within ten days of receipt of the letter of inquiry. - 4.
-The decision of the VPAA/DF is final, and no further appeal will be accepted by the college.
+If the student is unable to resolve the grade dispute at the reviewer level, he/she may ask for a review by the Senior Vice President, Chief Academic Officer, and Dean of Faculty.
+A written appeal and all supporting documents must be submitted through the Academic Dean within five business days of receipt of the reviewer's response.
+The Chief Academic Officer will review the materials and make further inquiry as essential and will respond to the student within ten days of receipt of the letter of inquiry. - 4.
+The decision of the Chief Academic Officer is final, and no further appeal will be accepted by the college.

-Academic Warning, Probation and Exclusion
+Academic Warning, Probation and Suspension

-A student will be placed on academic warning for the succeeding quarter when the cumulative grade point average (CGPA) at the end of any quarter falls below the Standards of Satisfactory Progress or at the end of any quarter in which the quarterly GPA is 1.50 or less, regardless of the overall GPA.
+A student will be placed on academic warning for the succeeding quarter when the cumulative grade point average (CGPA) at the end of any quarter falls below the Standards of Satisfactory Status or at the end of any quarter in which the quarterly GPA is 1.50 or less, regardless of the overall GPA.